edulinq/quizgen/syntax.md

 Images will generally be placed in-line, but can be put in their own block or even inside a table.
+However, it is up to the output format/template if images will be actually displayed in-line.

 ### Inline Code